dustin-decker/featuremill/README.md

 - timestamp - represeneted as 3 seasonality vectors: minute of hour, hour of day, day of week
 - date - represented as 2 seasonality vectors: day of week, and month of year
 - numerical - gets scaled

-## TODO supported data

-- boolean - 0/1
+- boolean - represented as 0 or 1
 - categorical - like text, but not tokenized at all